-- They have an up to date awareness of e-safety matters and of the current school e-safety policy and practices, including those contained within the safeguarding policy. - They have read, understood and signed the school Staff Acceptable Use Policy/Agreement (AUP). - They report any suspected misuse or problem to the E-Safety Coordinator /Headteacher/Member of SLT.
-Concerns, including low level concerns, should be referred straight to the head teacher. - Designated Safeguarding Lead: Mrs V Stinson, Deputy: Mrs J Semley. - They are trained in e-safety issues and be aware of the potential for serious child protection issues to arise from: - sharing of personal data - access to illegal/inappropriate materials - inappropriate on-line contact with adults/strangers - potential or actual incidents of grooming - cyber-bullying/peer on peer abuse/sexual harassment
+- They have an up to date awareness of E-safety matters and of the current school E-safety policy and practices. - They have read, understood and signed the school Staff Acceptable Use Policy/Agreement (AUP). - They report any suspected misuse or any other problem to the E-Safety Coordinator /Headteacher/Member of SLT. - Designated Safeguarding Lead: Mrs V Stinson, Deputy: Mrs J Semley. - They are trained in E-safety issues and are aware of the potential for serious child protection issues to arise from: - sharing of personal data. - access to illegal/inappropriate materials. - inappropriate on-line contact with others. - potential or actual incidents of grooming and abuse. - · cyber-bullying.